axcore/metrosigns/README.rst

 Sign writing consumes ink.
 The amount of ink used depends on the sign you're writing.
 Assuming a full set of carridges, you can write 4 lightboxes, 10 map signs or 20 line/platform signs.

+If you insert a sign into the recycling slot, you will get back some of your ink.
+If you're really lucky, you'll recover a plastic sheet, too.

 Cartridges can be refilled in the crafting grid.

 .. image:: screenshots/recipe3.png